-My memory system research has been inspired by Ralph's pioneer work on stored-program machines in building the Institute for Advanced Study computer and the SEAC computer; and I took a new position in Ralph's home State, Ohio, before his departure in 2005.
+My memory systems research has been inspired by Ralph's pioneer work on stored-program machines in building the Institute for Advanced Study Computer and the SEAC Computer at NBS; and I took a new position in Ralph's home State of Ohio after his departure in 2006.
 This must be fate.

 in Columbus, Ohio, USA.